Wakayama Prefecture: Cities

 Nine cities are in Wakayama Prefecture:

 Towns and villages

 These are the towns and villages in each district:

 Mergers

 Demographics

 Since 1996, population of Wakayama Prefecture has kept declining, and since 2010, it has been the only prefecture in Kansai region with population below 1,000,000.
 In 2017, Wakayama is ranked 40th by population in Japan with a population of 944,320.
 In the 2020 census, close to 32% of the population was over 65 years of age - the highest percentage in Japan and one of the highest for national subdivisions worldwide.

 Politics

+Governor Shūhei Kishimoto was elected on 27 November 2022.